Supporting people from multicultural backgrounds

 FIND A SERVICE

-Multicultural Service Programs (MSP) is a set of individual programs that have the common purpose of supporting people from multicultural backgrounds.
-These programs are federally funded either through the Department of Social Services (DSS) or the Department of Immigration and Border Protection (DIBP).
+CatholicCare Tasmania’s Multicultural Service Programmes (MSP) is a set of individual programmes that have the common purpose of supporting people from multicultural backgrounds.
+These programmes are government funded - either by the federal government via the Department of Social Services (DSS) and the Department of Immigration and Border Protection (DIBP), or by the state government via the Department of Premier and Cabinet (DPAC).

-The MSP team comprises approximately 20 permanent staff, a similar number of casual Bicultural Workers, and around 100 volunteers.
+The MSP team comprises approximately 10 permanent staff, a small number of casual Bicultural Workers, and a large amount of volunteers.
 Our permanent staff provide a broad range of case management services including accommodation support, referrals, facilitating access to services, workshops, and group activities.

 Our Bicultural Workers provide interpreting support to the team, they ensure we can respond to our clients in culturally appropriate ways, and they provide a link between new arrivals to our programs and existing multicultural communities.
 Our Volunteers add a wide range of invaluable extra support that increases the scope of our programs beyond case management by providing social and practical support.